 The @tturbo macro also applies to broadcast operations.
 Offering this functionality is particularly valuable, as no built-in macro currently exists to parallelize broadcast expressions.

 While applying @tturbo in a for-loop form often yields higher performance, the broadcast variant offers a much simpler and more concise syntax.
-The example below illustrates how this approach can significantly improve readability.
+The example below illustrates the improvement in readability stemming from this approach.

 x = rand(1_000_000)